openstack-archive/kolla-kubernetes/doc/source/quickstart.rst

 ..
 NOTE:: Kolla (which provides the templating) is sensitive about the Ansible version.
 Mainline currently requires 2.0.x or above.

+..
+NOTE:: Kubernetes 1.3 was just released and is recommended for development

 Installing Docker
 =================